 There are two application deadlines in a year: 1st May and 1st November.

-Inquiries about the grant should be addressed to Alison Buckler at Alison.email@example.com.
+Enquiries about the grant should be addressed to Anesa Hosein at email@example.com.

 Completed applications must be submitted in a single PDF file (1.5 line spacing) to ku.ca1670240063.ecia1670240063b@stn1670240063arg1670240063.

 Video guide to writing your student fieldwork grant

 Please get in touch with any of these recent BAICE Student Fieldwork Grant holders if you would like some peer support.